tompave/fun_with_flags/README.md

 * Simple boolean flags: either ON or OFF.
 * Flags are persisted in Redis and available on application restart.
 * In-process ETS cache.
 On lookup, the library checks the cache first.
 If the ETS table doesn't contain a flag, it falls back to Redis and copies the value into the cache.
 Subsequent lookups won't hit Redis.
 The ETS table is empty when the application starts.
+Writes to the ETS table are managed by a GenServer and are serial, while any other process can read from it concurrently.
 * Creating or toggling a flag will update both the ETS cache and Redis.
 * Both the ETS cache and the Redis connection are in a supervision tree.
 The [Redix](https://hex.pm/packages/redix) adapter will try to reconnect to Redis if the connection is lost.
 * If the connection to Redis is lost, the application will continue to work with the known values from the ETS cache.